What is the difference between Full Spectrum Broad Spectrum and Isolate?

 Full-spectrum CBD is an extract that contains all compounds found naturally occurring in the plant, including terpenes, essential oils, and other cannabinoids.
 The full spectrum of cannabinoids, terpenes, and essential oils extracted from the plant work together to magnify the therapeutic benefits of each individual cannabinoid.
 This is commonly referred to as the “entourage effect“.

-It was previously believed that CBD in its isolated from was more effective than Full Spectrum CBD; however, in 2005, this theory was debunked by a study from the Lautenberg Center for General Tumor Immunology in Jerusalem.
+It was previously believed that CBD in its isolated form was more effective than Full Spectrum CBD; however, in 2005, this theory was debunked by a study from the Lautenberg Center for General Tumor Immunology in Jerusalem.

-In the study, researchers found that test subjects administered with full spectrum CBD were provided with higher levels of relief, compared to subjects administered with CBD isolate.
-In addition, the results showed that full spectrum CBD provided enhanced effects with higher dosages, while the effects of CBD maintained consistent with increased dosages.
+In the study, researchers found that test subjects administered with full-spectrum CBD were provided with higher levels of relief, compared to subjects administered with CBD isolate.
+In addition, the results showed that full-spectrum CBD provided enhanced effects with higher dosages, while the effects of CBD were maintained consistent with increased dosages.

 What is Broad Spectrum CBD and How is Broad Spectrum Made?

 Broad-spectrum CBD is a bit of a mix between Full Spectrum CBD and CBD Isolate.
 Like Full Spectrum CBD, the other compounds found within the plant are preserved in the extract; however, like CBD Isolate, THC is completely removed.
 Because Broad Spectrum CBD contains multiple cannabinoids, it can deliver the enhanced benefits of the “entourage effect,” without the risk of psychoactive effects of THC.